xiangang/KSignaling/README.md

 # KSignaling
-A demo signaling based on Ktor WebSocket for https://github.com/ossrs/srs
+A demo WebRTC signaling based on Ktor WebSocket for https://github.com/ossrs/srs